-The only way to follow them is down a spiraling staircase, into an intimate and softly-lit space called Cocoa Vaults, with a look of beaten metal, rough wood, hessian sacks and hurricane lamps, evoking the romance of a Saint Lucian cocoa plantation.
+The only way to follow them is down a spiraling staircase, into an intimate and softly-lit space called Cocoa Vaults, with a look of beaten metal, rough wood, hessian sacks and hurricane lamps, evoking the romance of a Saint Lucian cacao farm.

 Cocoa Vaults is home to Hotel Chocolat’s School of Chocolate.
 Here, the still-warm beans are collected by a chocolatier and the naked nibs poured into a silvery Cocoatown conch.